april-org/april-ann/CHANGELIST.md

 Master branch release
 ---------------------

+- Solved problems with CUDA compilation, but it stills not working because an error during cuMemAlloc.
 - Solved bug when reading using `matrix.fromTabFilename`.
 The loader failed when the file had empty lines.
 - Added `ann.loss.zero_one` loss function.